nhtranngoc/SevenHills/README.md

-# Seven Hills Foundation Mockup
+# Seven Hills Foundation

 #### Authors: Nam Tran Ngoc, Mike DiMilia
 With help from Ivan Melnikov (@ivanempire)

-This is a front-end mockup for Seven Hills foundation's IQP project on developing a database/search engine for searching appropriate Assistive Technology devices.
+This is a web application for Seven Hills foundation's IQP project on developing a database/search engine for searching appropriate Assistive Technology devices.

 #### Installation & Run